lyteabovenyte/Algorithms/Intermediate/Markdown/EPI.md

 - algorithms operating on singly linked list often benefit from **two iterators**, one ahead of the other or one advancing quicker than the other.

+- In Python, there’s a specific object in the *collections* module that you can use for linked lists called `deque` (pronounced “deck”), which stands for **double-ended queue**. `collections.deque` uses an implementation of a linked list in which you can access, insert, or remove elements from the beginning or end of a list with constant O(1) performance.

 -